-Let’s have a look at the impressive historical sites of Tarragona, the UNESCO World Heritage Site and one of the most important cities in Roman Empire…
+Let’s have a look at the impressive historical sites of Tarragona, the UNESCO World Heritage Site and one of the most important cities in Roman Empire!

-Founded before the 5th century BC, The Roman town of Tarraco was one of the most important cities in the Roman Empire.
+Founded before the 5th century BC, The Roman town of Tarraco (modern Tarragona) was one of the most important cities in the Roman Empire.
 With all the ancient walls and defensive towers – exploring the streets of Tarragona feels like time-traveling back to the Roman Times.
 Especially, if you visit on a day trip from Barcelona to Tarragona ( preferably in the offseason) – you feel yourself like such an explorer compared to the crowded streets of the Gaudi capital.

 Once you arrive from Barcelona to Tarragona, almost everyone starts the sightseeing program at the Balcó del Mediterrani viewpoint (we left our car in one of the local parkings nearby).
 Here, you get the most amazing coastline panorama of Playa del Miracle and stunning views of The Roman Amphitheatre, where Gladiator contests and public executions took place.
-Built in II century, it accommodated around 15 000 people.
+Built in the II century, it accommodated around 15 000 people.

 2. The Roman Circus

-300m long and 100m wide, The Circus was used for the events such as chariot races.
+300m long and 100m wide, The Roman Circus of Tarragona was used for the numerous events, for instance chariot races.
 It accommodated around 30 000 people.

 3. Petrori Tower